Skip to main content

 Hey, I’m Phil.
 This is my blog.

-In 1991, I fell in love.
-A computer was brought home.
-The first AOL CD was cool, the next 132 were not.
-Soon, I discovered what was underneath, the real net.
+In 1992 my dad bought the family a computer.
 Looking through the phone book, I found Paradigm BBS.
-The screen became black and white again.
-I had a proper email address.
+Soon after, I had an email address.
 I discovered MUDs, explored BBSes, and most importantly, learned through a dial-up connection.
 PC parts became my one and only ask.
-While my friends were saving up for SNES games, I saved lawn-mowing money for a 28.8k modem.
+My friends saved up for SNES games, I saved lawn-mowing money for a 28.8k modem.
 It was great.

 Now that she’s older, I’m eager to implement and fix things again—-with fresh perspective, sharpened skills, and the same curiosity that got me into tech in the first place.